y-lohse/cozy-client-js/docs/README.md

 ```

-### `cozy.auth.getAuthCodeURL(client, scopes)`
+### `cozy.auth.getAuthCodeURL(client, permissions)`

 **This method is for internal or advanced usages.
 Please see [OAuth document](./oauth.md) to see how to use OAuth with this library**

-`cozy.auth.getAuthCodeURL` is used to generate the URL on which the user should go to give access to the application with the specified scopes.
+`cozy.auth.getAuthCodeURL` is used to generate the URL on which the user should go to give access to the application with the specified permissions.

 It returns an object with the url and a generated random state that should be stored to be matched again for the token exchange phase.

 - `client` is a registered `cozy.auth.Client`
-- `scopes` is an array of permission strings formatted as `key:access` (like `files/images:read`)
+- `permissions` is an object of permissions.
+See the [permissions document](https://github.com/cozy/cozy-stack/blob/master/docs/permissions.md) for more details.

 ```js
 const {url, state} = cozy.auth.getAuthCodeURL(client, ['files/images:read'])